Sweater: Customary wear

 Thin sweaters may be worn tucked into the waistband of trousers; but otherwise, men's sweaters are worn untucked.
 Nonetheless, some individuals, including some television and film actors, have been known for wearing tucked-in sweaters.

 Sweaters are a versatile item of clothing and can be worn on top of almost any outfit.
 Sports sweaters are often worn on tops of sports kit while traveling to or from a sports ground.
 Sweaters can be worn with a dress shirt underneath (and optionally a tie), which has the advantage of allowing the wearer to have the option of removing the sweater when it is uncomfortably warm and still looking presentable in many situations.
 Layering and the ease with which it allows for temperature regulation is a major benefit of the sweater as an article of clothing.
 Various methods have evolved for conveniently carrying a sweater, once removed.
 The three most common approaches are: around the waist (either loin cloth or knotted in front style) and over the shoulder.

 In the late 20th century, the sweater increasingly came to be worn as an alternative to a shirt when finer materials made them more comfortable next to the skin.

 Some people enjoy wearing Christmas-related sweaters around Christmas time to get into the festive spirit.

 Some women's sweaters are meant to be worn belted; a belt or drawstring is sometimes knitted into the sweater itself.
 Leggings are commonly worn with long sweaters or sweater dresses.

 Care

 Sweaters are often maintained by washing or dry cleaning and the use of a lint roller or pill razor.
-But airing (and rinsing in pure water if necessary) is considered better than washing with soap or another detergent, especially when not all of the natural oil (lanolin) has been removed from the wool.
+But airing (and rinsing in pure water if necessary) wool sweaters is considered better than washing with soap or another detergent, especially when not all of the natural oil (lanolin) has been removed from the wool.
 The use of detergent is in fact detrimental because it removes the lanolin, which helps the wool to repel and shed dirt as well as water.
 In fact, sweaters made from unscoured wool, such as some Irish Aran jumpers, remain wearable even when wet.